 My first encounter with the Cyclades was in 1974 aged 10.
 Arriving from much fresher London, the inviting Mediterranean climate was decidedly alien to my English sense of weather.
 I remember looking up at the infinite blue sky in disbelief wondering when the clouds would arrive.
 The taste of a pizza in a small alleyway behind Ios port one night that first year is still memorable today, so powerful was the flavour of freshly picked, wild oregano.

 The female kind.
-Many years after I began visiting the islands, she appeared.
+Many years after I began visiting, she appeared.
 A psychologist who'd grown up behind the Iron Curtain.
 I found her fascinating.
-Other than her evident feminine ways and attitudes, she represented a geographical area I'd never had contact with and life experience I hadn't encountered.
+Other than her particularly feminine ways and attitudes, she represented a geographical area I'd never had contact with and life experience I hadn't encountered.

 The stories of her childhood were ones of a society heavily compromised, her buoyant approach to life because of this was an earned value.
 She was younger, very attractive to my eye and energetic, which caused an incredible energy to develop inside me.